Make a Joyful Noise Unto the Lord

 Instrumentalists regularly join in our worship (especially for Easter!), and all are supported by the wonderful sounds of our historic Aeolian-Skinner pipe organ.
 Whether you are an enthusiastic listener, a robust hymn singer, or a lover of instrumental and choral music, our hope is that you will celebrate God in a new way through what you hear, see and experience each week with us.

-St. Luke’s resurrected its Youth Choir in the fall of 2015 to tremendous fanfare.
+St. Luke’s resurrected its Youth Choir to tremendous fanfare.
 It is our hope that an interest remains with parents to continue the choir now that its director, The Rev. Devin Rodgers has been ordained and called to a new parish.

 Our Organ: The Opus #1350